mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

 >
 >To be able to test and publish landing pages, you must have the **[!UICONTROL Publish Messages]** permission.

+To direct your customers to a defined web page that you want to display when they click a specific link, create a landing page in [!DNL Journey Optimizer], configure the primary page and any subpages, test it and publish it.

+>[!CAUTION]
+>
+>You cannot access your landing page by simply copy-pasting into a web browser the URL defined when [creating the page](#create-landing-page), even if published.
+Instead you can test it using the preview function such as described in [this section](#test-landing-page).

 ## Access landing pages {#access-landing-pages}

 To access the landing page list, select **[!UICONTROL Journey Management]** > **[!UICONTROL Landing pages]** from the left menu.